A Ray Electromatic Mystery

 "Raymond Electromatic, the robot sleuth turned killer first chronicled in Made to Kill, has found himself in something of a mystery.
 If he wants to get to the bottom of this new assignment, Ray must ditch the assassin role and play the P.I. for a while.
 Unfortunately for Ray, he only has a 24-hour memory tape and a boss who's not always forthcoming with the details.
 Throw in a missing real estate mogul, a mob boss with his hands in every pocket of Los Angeles and a mysterious woman who 'had the tools and knew how to use them.'
 Taking classic elements of noir and sci-fi, Adam Christopher's Ray Electromtic mysteries have become a must read!"

 "This first in the L.A. trilogy is a fun, fast read for anyone willing to take the speculative leap—a must-add for most fiction collections."

-—Booklist (starred review)
+—Booklist (starred review) on Made to Kill

 "Genre mash-ups don’t always succeed, but this one will please fans of both gumshoes and laser beams."

 —Publishers Weekly on Made to Kill

 "Atmospheric and charming as hell.
 Adam Christopher has an extraordinary talent for scooping you up and dropping you into an alternative LA that feels just as real as the street outside your home."

 "Hits hard, spins your head around, and leaves you stunned.
 The Ray Electromatic mysteries are so freakin' perfect you'd think robot hitmen and retro supercomputers had always been part of noir fiction."

 —Peter Clines, author of Paradox Bound and The Fold